Issues of Provider Competence

 There are five activities that relate directly to the issues of provider competence.
 A full discussion of each activity is beyond the scope of this Manual, but their importance warrants a brief overview.

 - Credentialing and Privileging: Although it is not a panacea, sound credentialing and privileging is the foundation for defining the level of competence of all health care providers.
-Credentialing and privileging flaws can emerge as a major contention during a malpractice legal preceding.
-The Indian Health Service (IHS) has published credentialing and privileging standards,1 and all health care accrediting organizations scrutinize this process carefully.
-Every IHS facility should be familiar with the Agency’s requirements.
-These references are noted in Section XX of this Manual.
+Credentialing and privileging flaws can emerge as a major contention during a malpractice legal proceeding.
+The Indian Health Service (IHS) has published credentialing and privileging standards.
+Every IHS facility should be familiar with the Agency's requirements.
+These references are noted on the Selected Resources page of this manual.

 - Impaired physician: Physicians (and other health care providers) may become unable to perform their duties for any number of reasons including physical illness, mental impairment, or substance abuse.
-However, because most physicians who participate in rehabilitation programs do so because of substance abuse, the term “impaired physician” has become synonymous with impairment due to some form of drug or alcohol abuse.
-The prevalence of chemical dependency among physicians is about the same as it is for the general population, between 8-12%.
+However, because most physicians who participate in rehabilitation programs do so because of substance abuse, the term "impaired physician" has become synonymous with impairment due to some form of drug or alcohol abuse.
 Without help or intervention, impaired physicians run the risk of harming their patients and certainly themselves.

 As a concerned colleague, it is not the individual practitioner’s responsibility to determine whether or not a fellow practitioner is impaired or providing below standard medical care.
 Good quality assessment programs should hopefully identify providers who are performing below par for whatever reason.
 Medical staff bylaws should afford mechanisms to bring these issues to the attention of the appropriate hospital or clinic authorities to ensure that patients are protected and the affected physician receives the help he/she needs.
 Multiple legal and ethical issues increase the complexity of helping potentially impaired physicians.
 Confidentiality rules must be observed, and sensitive information should be carefully documented and shared only with those individuals who have a right to know.
 Legal counsel should be obtained in most cases to ensure federal regulations are being followed.